 There’s the usual way to define blog categories… then there’s the SMART way which will help you with your online marketing.
 A simple change in how you look at your categories can help you earn more opt-ins and make more sales.

-In fact, it hit me while I was laying in bed at about midnight.
 It was one of those things where I had to get my iPhone and jot down a note to myself on my idea before I forgot.
 Bedtime ideas are one of those curses of being an entrepreneur, I guess. 😉

 It has to do with how you define your blog categories.